All Products

 Other limits

-• If the transparent data encryption (TDE) feature is enabled for the destination instance, you cannot use DTS to synchronize data.
+• If Transparent Data Encryption (TDE) is enabled for the destination instance, you cannot use DTS to synchronize data.

-• By default, the maxmemory-policy parameter that specifies how data is evicted is set to volatile-lru for ApsaraDB for Redis instances.
+• By default, the maxmemory-policy parameter that specifies how data is evicted is set to volatile-lru for Tair (Redis OSS-compatible) instances.
 If the destination instance has insufficient memory, data inconsistency may occur between the source and destination instances due to data eviction.
 In this case, the data synchronization task does not stop running.

 To prevent data inconsistency, we recommend that you set maxmemory-policy to noeviction for the destination instance.
 This way, the data synchronization task fails if the destination instance has insufficient memory, but data loss can be prevented for the destination instance.

-Note For more information about data eviction policies, see How does ApsaraDB for Redis evict data by default?
+For more information about data eviction policies, see What is the default eviction policy?

-• If the destination instance is deployed in a cluster architecture and the amount of memory used by a shard in the destination instance reaches the upper limit, or if the available storage space of the destination instance is insufficient, the data synchronization task fails due to out of memory (OOM).
+• If the destination instance is a cluster instance and a shard reaches its memory limit, or if the destination instance has insufficient storage space, the DTS task fails with an out of memory (OOM) error.

 Special cases

-• If the source database is a self-managed MySQL database, take note of the following items:
+• If the source database is a self-managed MySQL database:

-• DTS calculates the synchronization latency based on the timestamp of the latest synchronized data in the destination database and the current timestamp in the source database.
-If no DML operation is performed on the source database for an extended period of time, the synchronization latency may be inaccurate.
-If the synchronization latency is too high, you can perform a DML operation on the source database to update the latency.
+• The latency of DTS is calculated based on the difference between the current timestamp and the timestamp of the last data record synchronized to the destination database.
+If no DML operations are performed on the source database for a long time, the latency information may be inaccurate.
+If the displayed latency is too high, you can perform a DML operation on the source database to update the latency information.

 Note

-If you select an entire database as the object to be synchronized, you can create a heartbeat table.
-The heartbeat table is updated or receives data every second.
+If you choose to synchronize the entire database, you can also create a heartbeat table.
+The heartbeat table is updated or written to every second.

-The source Apsara RDS for MySQL instance cannot be a read-only ApsaraDB RDS for MySQL instance that does not record transaction logs, such as an ApsaraDB RDS for MySQL V5.6 instance.
+• ApsaraDB RDS for MySQL instances that do not record transaction logs, such as read-only instances of ApsaraDB RDS for MySQL 5.6, cannot be used as a source database.

 Billing